mitre/multiscanner-ansible/README.md

 ### Hosts
 In order to use these Ansible scripts, you need to set up the appropriate machines.
 You will, of course, need the management machine from which to run Ansible, and then machines for fulfilling the various roles.
 It is possible to assign multiple roles to one machine; for example, the ReST server and Web UI server roles can be run from one machine, and you would probably want to run Kibana from one of the Elasticsearch hosts.
 We would recommend that you do not combine any other roles to machines assigned to the ms_worker role or the elasticsearch role (other than adding Kibana to an Elasticsearch host).

 In order to allow the management host to communicate with the managed hosts, we recommend creating an Ansible service account on all of the machines, and setting up SSH keys to allow Ansible to communicate without passwords.
 A guide to setting up SSH keys can be found [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2).
-The service account user will need root access on the managed VMs, and you may want to set up the user to be able to gain root access without a password (otherwise, you will be typing in a password at an obnoxious frequency).
+The service account user will need root access on the managed VMs, and you may want to set up the user to be able to gain root access without a password (otherwise, you will be typing in a password at an obnoxious frequency). *If you want step-by-step instructions for performing the initial setup of the mahcines, refer to the **detailed_setup.md** file.*

 When the mahcines are set up, edit the **hosts** file to assign the machines to the appropriate category(ies).
 Refer to **site.yml** to see which roles apply to which host categories.